Berserker

 Rage

 You can choose to enter a rage at the start of your turn, or in response to taking damage.
-While in a rage, all your melee attacks inflict +1 damage, you gain one defense if you aren’t wearing any armor and are immune to pain and fear.
-You might froth, or stare in battle-focus, or merely let a facade drop and give in to your violent urges, brutal training, or religious fanaticism.
-While raging, you cannot do anything defensive, curative, or tactical with your allies.
-All you can do is attempt to kill things.
-You can use magic items or cast spells, but only if they deal damage.
-Mishaps may be more severe.
+You might froth, or stare in battle focus, or merely let a facade drop and give in to your violent urges, brutal training, or religious fanaticism.
+While in a rage, you gain the following features:

-While raging, you cannot stop fighting until you kill, subdue, or drive off all enemies.
+Your rage continues as long as there are enemies nearby.
 You can will yourself to stop raging with a Mind save at the start of your turn as a free action.
-If one of your allies has injured you this fight, they count as an enemy.

 Danger Sense